 Every three years, CJCC is required to submit an Implementation Plan to the Office on Violence Against Women to detail how the state will allocate S.T.O.P.
 VAWA funds.
 In February 2014, CJCC convened a meeting with many current and past S.T.O.P.
 VAWA subgrantees to determine the state's priorities for S.T.O.P.
-VAWA funds in 2014-2016.
+VAWA funds.
 Briefly, CJCC and meeting attendees determined Georgia's priorities to be the following:

 - Maintaining core victim services and criminal justice initiatives, while supporting complementary new initiatives and emergency services for victims and their families